mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 In the following chapters I focus on tensions which help explore the research questions and which help inform the findings of later chapters.
 In particular I draw out more visible conflicts which threaten more serious disruption of activities.

+## Other strands of research based on activity theory

-### Activity theory as a Utopian methodology based on foundations of cultural psychology and alignment with broader sociocultural concepts
+### Interventionist and utopian approaches involving broader sociocultural concepts

 A strand of activity theory perhaps best typified by the pioneering work of Michael Cole and colleagues focuses on the joint development and analysis of culture via a joint activity [@valsiner_cultural-historical_2007].
 Here describing the  approach to culture as hybrid of American antropological approaches and those of USSR researchers.